chryzsh/DarthSidious/responder/relay.md

 #### Back to Empire

-Now I have had some trouble where agents are not always spawned or hashes are not captured.
+Now in my lab environment I have had some trouble where agents are not always spawned or hashes are not captured.
 Here's what you can try:

 * Trigger a few requests from the Windows machines using the `\\share\` trick.
 * Restart all the tools.